sensu/sensu-docs/content/sensu-core/2.0/dashboard/overview.md

 ![Sensu dashboard events view](/images/dashboard-events.png)

 ### Accessing the Dashboard
-After [starting the Sensu backend][1], you can access the dashboard at http://localhost:3000.
+After [starting the Sensu backend][1], you can access the dashboard in your browser by visiting http://localhost:3000.
+You may need to replace `localhost` with the host name or IP address of the machine where the backend is installed.
-By default, the dashboard is available at http://127.0.0.1:3000.

 ### Signing In
 Sign in to the dashboard with your sensuctl username and password.